Faith & Tradition

 It is part of the mission of St. John Paul II School to create saints with a Christ-centered education.
 Prayer is regularly practiced in our classrooms, as we ask for the wisdom and strength to do God’s will and to be our best selves.
 Every week, our scholars attend mass at Holy Cross Church.
 Scholars are taught to pray the rosary and join once a month to pray it together.

-Also, as our school and neighborhood welcome more Latino families, Our Lady of Guadalupe has taken on special meaning for JPII.
-Every December we honor her feast day with a special mass and meal, wrapped in Catholic traditions and Latino heritage.
+Also, as our school and neighborhood welcome more Latino families, Our Lady has taken on special meaning for JPII.
+Every January we honor her feast days with a special mass and meal, wrapped in Catholic traditions and Latino heritage.

 St. John Paul II was born Karol Wojtyla near Krakow, Poland, in 1920.
 After helping Jews avoid concentration camps during the German occupation of World War II, he became a priest.
 For several years Wojtyla served as a cardinal and the Archbishop of Krakow; in 1978 he was elected pope and took the name of John Paul II, after his predecessor.

 As pope, John Paul II was known for encouraging the ministry of the world’s children, holding the first annual World Youth Day in 1985.
 He also had a special devotion to Mary, the mother of Christ, and promoted the rosary as a regular practice for all Catholics.
 John Paul II was the Church’s first truly mobile pope, visiting more than 120 countries and forming close connections with leaders of other faiths.